JCBurnside/my_toy_lang/README.md

 *badges here*
 samples could end up in the STD lib.
 # NAME TBD
-this is a compiler for as functional programming language.
+this is a compiler for a functional programming language.
 It has the following syntax
 ## basic syntax

 Important note: number of spaces and/or tabs do not matter so long as they are consistent for each block.